rnwolf/ccpm-planner/User Tutorial.md

-# Critical Chain Simulator - User Tutorial
+# Critical Chain Planner - User Tutorial

-This tutorial will guide you through using the Critical Chain Project Management (CCPM) Simulator.
+This tutorial will guide you through using the Critical Chain Project Management (CCPM) Planner.

 ## Introduction

-The Critical Chain Simulator helps you plan and manage projects using the Critical Chain Project Management methodology.
+The Critical Chain Planner helps you plan and manage projects using the Critical Chain Project Management methodology.
 This approach focuses on resource constraints and buffer management to ensure project success.

 ## Getting Started

 1. Launch the application by running:
    ```
-   python ccpm_simulator.py
+   python ccpm_Planner.py
    ```

 2. The application opens with four tabs: